SingTel Hawker Heroes Challenge: Voting

 On 5 June 2013, Singapore food bloggers and Singtel submitted a challenge to Gordon Ramsay to compete in a cook-off with top hawkers in Singapore.
 Ramsay accepted the challenge on 24 June.

 Voting began on 25 June with 12 food hawkers selected around Singapore.

 The top 3 winning hawkers were then chosen on 3 July to compete against Ramsay in the final showdown.

 Preparation

 Gordon Ramsay was given with a timeline of two days to master all three dishes.
 He arrived in Singapore on 5 July 2013 and visited the first stall Tian Tian Hainanese Chicken Rice in the noon.
 A large group of fans were present at Maxwell Food Centre to catch a glimpse of him while he received some tips on how to cook the chicken rice.
 Later in the day, he also gained tips on how to cook the chilli crab from Jumbo Seafood Restaurant.

 On 6 July 2013, Gordon Ramsay met his other rival of 328 Katong Laksa.
-Upon tasting the laksa sauce, Gordon revealed that he had to change his original plan as he felt that the sauce was really well done.
+Upon tasting the laksa sauce, Gordon revealed that he had to change his original plan as he felt that the sauce was better than he'd expected.